Loading resource

 The most important system goal is reducing delay: recognize, call emergency services, start CPR, and apply the AED as soon as it arrives.

 Find the nearest AED where you work/live and note one visibility improvement (signage, lighting, access).
-Use the resource takeaway in one drill or guide before asking for team follow-up.
+Use one takeaway in one public preview before requesting team access.